windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 https://www.youtube.com/watch?v=gCpALY1WqmE

-#### The Fastest Mouse Clicker for Windows version 2.6.1.1 - how to download and install
+#### The Fastest Mouse Clicker for Windows - how to download and install video

 https://youtu.be/BwB65SpH3-I